Convection–diffusion equation: Stationary version

+On the other hand, in the positions x where D=0, the first-order diffusion term disappears and the solution becomes simply the ratio:

 Velocity in response to a force

 In some cases, the average velocity field v exists because of a force; for example, the equation might describe the flow of ions dissolved in a liquid, with an electric field pulling the ions in some direction (as in gel electrophoresis).
 In this situation, it is usually called the drift–diffusion equation or the Smoluchowski equation, after Marian Smoluchowski who described it in 1915 (not to be confused with the Einstein–Smoluchowski relation or Smoluchowski coagulation equation).

 Typically, the average velocity is directly proportional to the applied force, giving the equation:

 where F is the force, and ζ characterizes the friction or viscous drag.
 (The inverse ζ is called mobility.)

 Derivation of Einstein relation

 When the force is associated with a potential energy F = −∇U (see conservative force), a steady-state solution to the above equation (i.e. 0 = R = ∂c/∂t) is:

 (assuming D and ζ are constant).
 In other words, there are more particles where the energy is lower.
 This concentration profile is expected to agree with the Boltzmann distribution (more precisely, the Gibbs measure).
 From this assumption, the Einstein relation can be proven: